fig-eater/zgd/README.md

 `zig fetch --save https://github.com/fig-eater/zgd/archive/refs/heads/main.tar.gz`

+Set the `ZIG_LIB_DIR` environment variable to be the path to the lib directory of your zig installation.

 Then in your build file add an import to "godot" onto the module that needs it.
 Here is an example of how you might do this:

 ```zig
 const zgd_dependency = b.dependency("zgd", .{